 Unfortunately, the frequent demand for drugs in tourist hot spots has come with a price- cartels.
 This has caused a very recent spike in violence in Tulum, and somewhat in Playa Del Carmen as well.

 So, if you’re deciding whether or not to take drugs on your trip, consider the danger you’re putting yourself in.

 If that’s not enough of a reason not to, consider how your actions are truly affecting the lives of the people living in the towns you’re vacationing in.

 The Riviera Maya is an incredible region because of how many things there are to do!
 You have a variety of options so there’s something for just about anyone.

-As such, whether you’re road tripping everywhere, or staying in one place, you should definitely put in some work and research where you’re going.
+As such, whether you’re road-tripping everywhere, taking day trips throughout the Riviera Maya, or staying in one place, you should definitely put in some work and research where you’re going.

 The good news?

 Since this area is so popular, it’s pretty easy to plan ahead!

 You can find endless blog posts about even the smallest of towns in the Riviera Maya.
 Anything you want to know, someone has written about and can give you some great insight.

 There are also numerous expat Facebook groups and networks to find updated recommendations, meet cool people, and tap into local knowledge.